Faculty Information for Fall Quarter 2023

 Cc: CLA Dept. Chairs; CLA Dept. Admin.
 Coordinators

-Subject: Quarterly Faculty Information - Fall 2023
+Subject: Quarterly Faculty Information - Spring 2024

 CLASS SYLLABI: All students need clear direction about course expectations in the form of a syllabus.
 According to Academic Senate Resolution AS-644-06, “every instructor shall make available to each student in [their] class, during the first class meeting, a written course syllabus providing: Instructor's contact information including office hours and office location; a list of required text(s) and supplementary material for the course; methods and expectations for assessing/grading student performance for the course; attendance requirements and make up policy (if applicable); other information the instructor deems necessary to assure the student's understanding of the nature, requirements, and expectations of the course, and that course learning outcomes be communicated to the student via the syllabus or other means appropriate to the course (AS-739-12, and per the Provost’s memo dated August 22, 2013).
 “Instructors should review the syllabus with students for a portion of the first class meeting.”